Ken Osmond: Return to acting

 In 1983, Osmond appeared as a game show participant and celebrity guest star on the Match Game-Hollywood Squares Hour, along with Beaver co-stars Jerry Mathers, Richard Deacon and Jeri Weil.
 Osmond returned to acting in 1983 reprising his role as Eddie Haskell in the CBS made-for-television movie Still the Beaver, which followed the adult Cleaver boys, their friends, and their families.
 The television movie was a success and led to the revival comedy series The New Leave It to Beaver, which premiered the following year.
 The show ran for four seasons from 1984 to 1989, starting on The Disney Channel, and later moving to WTBS.
 On the show, Osmond played Eddie Haskell as a husband and father, while his character's two sons, Freddie Haskell and Edward "Bomber" Haskell Jr., were played by Osmond's two real-life sons, Eric Osmond and Christian Osmond.

 In 1987, Osmond was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for his role as Eddie Haskell.
 He continued to make television appearances throughout the 1980s and 1990s on the shows Happy Days and Rags to Riches, and the television movie High School U.S.A., as well as cameo appearances as Eddie Haskell on such television shows as Parker Lewis Can't Lose and Hi Honey, I'm Home!.
 In the 1997 feature film Leave It to Beaver, Osmond played Eddie Haskell Sr., and Adam Zolotin played his son Eddie Haskell Jr. He also had a bit part in the 2016 indie movie Characterz.

 Personal life

 In 1969, Osmond married Sandra Purdy.
 They had two sons, Eric E. Osmond and Christian S. Osmond.

 Following his retirement from the police force, Osmond handled rental properties in Los Angeles County and made occasional personal appearances at film festivals, collectors' shows, and nostalgia conventions.

 On September 18, 2007, Osmond filed a class action lawsuit against the Screen Actors Guild, alleging that SAG had collected $8 million in foreign residuals for U.S. actors but had not distributed them to the actors.

-In August 2011, Osmond began appearing as a celebrity spokesman for St. Joseph Aspirin.
+SAG settled the lawsuit in 2010, providing $7.9 million in royalties to actors.

 Osmond was the co-author, along with Christopher J. Lynch, of the book Eddie: The Life and Times of America's Preeminent Bad Boy, which was published in September 2014.
 The foreword was written by Jerry Mathers.